 It is positive that the Immigration Minister places considerable focus on human trafficking and organised crime- two driving forces behind irregular migration- rather than portraying migrants themselves as a problem needing to be solved.
 Having said this, it is of the utmost importance that any efforts to halt the flow of migrants through Europe makes health and wellbeing an absolute priority.

-Those who make the perilous journey in pursuit of sanctuary are immensely vulnerable to issues such as illness and exploitation, and are most often fleeing persecution and pain in their country of origin.
+Those who make the perilous journey in pursuit of sanctuary are immensely vulnerable to issues such as illness and exploitation, not to mention drowning, and are most often fleeing persecution and pain in their country of origin.
 The UK and Greece’s joint migration action plan must be delivered with the intention of protecting and safeguarding those in this situation, rather than criminalising and marginalising them.

 The Greek Reporter point out that the British government has shown a ‘particular interest’ in curbing irregular migration since the UK’s departure from the European Union, due in no small part to the frequent English Channel crossings attempted by migrants.
 Although the channel crossings cause difficulties for the UK authorities, the focus must be on resolving the issues that cause displacement and irregular migration in the first place, as opposed to deterring migrants themselves.